mtippett/blind-mentors/index.md

   1. In #looking-for-mentee announce yourself and what experiences/skills makes you unique
   2. In #looking-for-mentor announce yourself and what support you are looking for
 4. Look for a match yourself in #looking-for-mentee and #looking-for-mentor, or if you see someone in a chat that has the **Mentor L4Mentee** that you think would be good, feel free to directly connect.
-5. Connect with your partner in a DM
+5. Although you can connect with a DM, we recommend creating a group DM to allow you to add others.
+If introduced by a **Matcher** they will typically invite both of you to a room.

 ## Some simple best practices
 - Mentorship is built on trust.
 As such there is no heirarchy other than a professional relationship between two people.